vikramsundeshaa/sshopping/content/posts/learnsyntaxofmarkdown.md

 # **Links**
-o create a link, enclose the link text in brackets (e.g., [Duck Duck Go]) and then follow it immediately with the URL in parentheses (e.g., (https://duckduckgo.com)).
+to create a link, enclose the link text in brackets (e.g., [Duck Duck Go]) and then follow it immediately with the URL in parentheses (e.g., (https://duckduckgo.com)).
 My favorite search engine is [Duck Duck Go](https://duckduckgo.com).
 click here(https://google.com)